robot5000-design/ms1-band-website/documentation/test.md

 - Check Subscribe Form: Not active.
 No error.
 Working as expected.
 - Check Contact Form: Not active.
 No error.
 Working as expected.

+## 4. Page Responsiveness:

+- Each page is checked for responsiveness using Chrome Dev Tools sliding re-sizer tool.
+- Any problems are mentioned in the Summary below.

 ---
 __Summary:__